WBKI-TV (1983–2017): Analog-to-digital conversion

-WBKI-TV discontinued regular programming on its analog signal, over UHF channel 34, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
+WBKI-TV discontinued regular programming on its analog signal, over UHF channel 34, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 19.
 Through the use of PSIP, digital television receivers displayed the station's virtual channel as its former UHF analog channel 34.

 Spectrum sale and channel sharing

 On April 13, 2017, the results of the FCC's 2016 spectrum auction were announced, with LM Communications successfully selling WBKI's UHF spectrum for over $20.65 million; LM indicated that the station would go off the air without entering into any channel sharing agreements.
 WBKI's channels were completely merged with those of WMYO.
 WBKI's principal signal at the Raywick transmitter was shut down on October 25, 2017.